All photos by Mugur Vărzariu

 Is it hard being a female pilot in Romania?
 Don't you have to face sexist attitudes?

-It's actually OK.
+It's actually okay.
 Our superiors are very open-minded.
-It's true that we have to prove ourselves a lot more, but they seem sincerely happy that there are so many girls in the air force.
+It's true that we have to prove ourselves a lot more, but they seem sincerely happy that there are so many girls in the air-force.

 How many of you are there?